West London Communities Information Page

 This page contains the latest updates from the West London Communities project.
 It provides the context for why the project is being delivered and also gives you links to important related information, including recent newsletters, FAQs and other related projects going ahead that link to this one.
 Links to relevant documents can be found at the bottom of this page.

-We will update this page every 6 months at this stage of the project; we plan to provide the next update in October 2024.
+We will update this page every 6 months at this stage of the project; we plan to provide the next update in April 2025.

 Latest project update

-During the last 6 months, the team has focussed on establishing the flood risk impacts of the change in Thames Barrier operation.
-In collaboration with Binnies, the engineering consultancy working on the River Thames Scheme, we have generated detailed data showing the water level impacts for a range of flood events across the whole study area.
-The results need to go through internal quality assurance and some additional analysis may be needed to show future climate change impacts beyond 2050.
-Once this work is complete, we will share an overview on this website.
+During the last 12 months, we have focused on establishing the flood risk impacts from the change in Thames Barrier operation (from 2035).
+We have, in collaboration with Binnies (the engineering consultancy working on the River Thames Scheme) generated detailed data showing the water level impacts for a range of flood events across the whole study area.
+During the summer and autumn, we ran some quality assurance on the results.
+Following further consultation with the Thames Estuary 2100 team during this time, we identified a need for additional analysis relating to future sea level rise.
+This will help us to better understand and plan for climate change impacts beyond 2050.

 West London Communities Project Context